Introduction: The scope and purpose of this guidance

 This guidance is intended to provide information and advice about the principles and good practice that should be applied by HMRC staff involved in anti-money laundering compliance.
 It does not apply to any other compliance activity undertaken by HMRC.

 This guidance is aimed primarily at HMRC staff and should not be relied upon by businesses that are supervised by us to help them comply with the requirements of the Regulations.
-The guidance businesses should follow is contained in our Public Notices MLR8 and MLR9 and for Accountancy Service Providers, the CCAB guidance.

 Businesses may however find this guidance useful in helping them to understand: